Lotto Probability Draw Pattern Mathematics

-This has given us another mathematics number concerning the lottery that is very seldomly discussed or written about, which on average is around 10 to 15 lottery jackpots being won each and every year for every major lottery throughout the world.
+This has given us another statistical number concerning lotteries that is seldom discussed or written about, which on average is that around 10 to 15 lottery jackpots are being won each and every year for every major lottery throughout the world.

 That question still remains to be seen by the majority of lottery math enthusiast and lottery strategy websites like the Tinkermen Lotto Report, Lottery Codex, Lotto Rainbow and many others based on the internet that promote using a lottery playing strategy using favorable number combinations as opposed to playing quick pick tickets.